 Making a Balsamic Vinegar Salad Dressing

-Use is small amounts in dressing, to not overpower other flavours.
+Use in small amounts in dressing, to not overpower other flavours.
 It is best when cut with another lighter vinegar, such as red wine vinegar – try a ratio of 1 part balsamic vinegar to 4 parts red wine vinegar in your dressing.
 See my recipe for The Best Lentil Salad Recipe with Balsamic Red Wine Vinaigrette.

-Making a Salad Dressing From Scratch
+Making a Dressing From Scratch

 Choose a Vinegar for Your Salad Dressing Recipe